alhajee/ckan/doc/contributing/maintenance-tools.rst

 The *ckanbot* GitHub account
 ----------------------------

-For actions that need to be authenticated in the CKAN GitHub repository, we don't use personal accounts but rather a dedicated automated account, `@ckanbot <https://github.com/ckanbot>`_.
+For actions that need to be authenticated in the FMLD GitHub repository, we don't use personal accounts but rather a dedicated automated account, `@ckanbot <https://github.com/ckanbot>`_.

 This account has only write access to specific repositories needed, given via the `ckanbot team <https://github.com/orgs/ckan/teams/ckanbot/members>`_ of the *ckan* organization.